Why You Should (and Shouldn't) Opt for a Month-to-Month Lease

-With 35.8 percent of the population living in rentals as of the end of 2017, according to the U.S. Census Bureau, the factors contributing to the reason you rent could be the same as millions of others – or unique to your situation.
+With more than 43 million renters in the U.S., according to the U.S. Census Bureau, the reasons and ways in which a person rents a home can be the same as millions of others or a unique situation.
 As a result, it’s tricky to account for all those scenarios with the same standard lease nationwide.

 A lease contract typically lasts 12 months, although anywhere from three months to two years is also possible.
 Leases contracted for more than one year often include more concessions or a break in rent in exchange for the longer period of guaranteed tenancy, while shorter leases include slightly more costs due to the faster scheduled move-out.

 But what about when your immediate future is uncertain and you’re not sure when you’ll need to move?
 In that case, your best option may be a month-to-month lease.